JuliaLabs/julialabs.github.io/projects.md

 If you are interested in any of these projects and are a current MIT student looking for a UROP or MEng please reach out to the mentor listed next to project.

+## Methods in Scientific Machine Learning

+A large list of projects in scientific machine learning can be found at https://sciml.ai/dev/#projects_lists.
+Take that list as an set of ideas from which larger projects cna be chosen.

 ## Julia Compiler/Runtime for HPC
 Mentor: Valentin Churavy